Total TimePrep: 35 min. Bake: 20 min.

 - 1/8 teaspoon dried thyme

 - In a small saucepan, bring the broth, water and bay leaf to a boil.
 Add quinoa.
 Reduce heat; cover and simmer for 12-15 minutes or until liquid is absorbed.
 Discard bay leaf.

 - Cut peppers in half lengthwise and discard seeds.
 In a large kettle, cook peppers in boiling water for 3-5 minutes or until crisp-tender.
 Drain and rinse in cold water; invert onto paper towels.

 - In a large nonstick skillet, saute the carrots and onions in oil until tender.
 Add the quinoa, sunflower kernels and seasonings; cook and stir for 2 minutes or until heated through.
 Spoon into pepper halves.
-Place in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+Place in a 15x10x1-in. baking pan coated with cooking spray.
 Bake, uncovered, at 350° for 20-25 minutes or until peppers are tender.
-Yield: 6 servings.